 You want to make sure the software you choose supports your required tax forms, such as a Schedule C, Schedule 1040A, or 1099 forms.
 Plus, if you have employees or hire independent contractors, being able to upload their W-2 forms or 1099 forms directly into the tax preparation app is helpful.

-Five more questions for you to ask once you’ve considered the options!
 When you assess your top contender for tax prep software, find out:

 Although prices among tax preparation software packages do vary, this isn’t really the time to dither over saving $50.
 Instead, focus on finding the tax preparation software package for your small business that has the features, support, and security you need to make tax preparation as easy as possible.
 You’ll thank yourself when tax season really does roll around.

 Rieva Lesonsky is a contributing writer for Fundera.